Celebrating Al Jaffee and My Unforgettable Encounter with Mad Magazine Artists

-Of course I read MAD magazine whenever I could, marveling at the creativity and humor that filled every page.
+Of course, I read MAD magazine whenever I could, marveling at the creativity and humor that filled every page.
 And there were no ads in the magazine, which I appreciated.
 It was 100% good fun and sardonic humor.
 There are a few bromides that I read in MAD 50 years ago that I still use today, like the somewhat sarcastic "Don't go away mad ... just go away!" and "Summer is the time of year when they close the regular roads and open the detours."
-Being a teenager, I totally appreciated the humor.
+Being a teenager, I appreciated the humor.

 Al Jaffee drew this picture of himself for me on the airplane.
 I lost this picture for decades, which is why it isn't framed like the other ones.
 I will have it framed soon, to match the others.

 We all drew pictures for each other, and I treasure the ones that they made for me and of me.
-It was quite a long flight and it seemed to go on for hours, and maybe it did.
-I didn't want it to ever end.
+It was quite a long flight, and it seemed to go on for hours, and maybe it did.
+I didn't want it to end.
 I was surrounded by successful artists and editors who were paying attention to me and complimenting me on my (young) skills.
 Heaven.

-Jack Rickard drew this great caricature of Sergio Aragones for me on the plane.
+Jack Rickard drew this great caricature of Sergio Aragones for me.
+Sergio laughed appreciatively when he saw it.

 Each one of these artists had a distinctive style.
 Antonio Prohias is best remembered for his classic Spy vs. Spy cartoons.
 He drew one for me: